Zhiyi-Zhang/NDN-Security-Guide/2-1-ndnlibrary.rst

 * Signing with identity

   User can use identity to sign a data packet.
 When signing, Identity object or identity name could be used as parameter.
 The default key will be used to generate signature.
-The defualt certificate of the defualt key will be used to generate KeyLocator.
+The default certificate of the default key will be used to generate KeyLocator.

   .. code-block:: cpp